IBGE Brasil MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly instructs 'Use this tool to understand table structure BEFORE querying data with ibge_sidra' and outlines a workflow: 'Use this after finding a table code (ibge_sidra_tabelas) and before querying with ibge_sidra.'
-Examples reinforce when to use.
+Provides explicit guidance: 'Use this tool to understand table structure BEFORE querying data with ibge_sidra' and 'Use this after finding a table code (ibge_sidra_tabelas)'.
+Also gives concrete examples of table codes, making it easy for the agent to apply.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.